 Consequences (Rank order top 2 consequences) Follow-Up Questions - Be as Specific as possible a. adult(s) respond (look at or talk to student) If a or b - Which adults or peers respond? b. peer(s) respond (look at, laugh or talk to student) c. get specific activity How did the adults or peers respond? d. get specific object e. get specific sensory input f. removed from adult(s) If c, d or e - What specific item, activity or sensory input did g. removed from peer(s) the child get? h. specific activity removed i. specific sensory input removed If f or g - From which adults or peers was the child removed?
 If h or I - Describe specific task/activity/sensory input removed.
 (Specifically describe the type of work within subject areas) Can the student independently perform the task?
 Y N Is further assessment needed to ID specific skill deficits?
-Y N

-Iack of sic hungerlack of sleepillnessmissed medicationco conflict a conflict at schoolhomes change in routine failure in previous class ECTION 8: Fategories. ill in boxes belo w using top ranked re esponses and follow-up responses from corresponding ANTECE DENT(s)/Trigge ers PROBLEM BEHAVIOR(s) CONSEQUENCE(s)/ Function When this happens Student will .
-Beca ause this happens SETTING EVENT refore the function is to in/avoid uring (Context ·= ) when (Antece dent = ) the student will (Problem - therefore, the function of the phen (Setting =
+Y N hungerlack of sleep illnessmissed medica ationconflict at home utinefailure in previous class sing top ranked responses and follo ow-up responses from corresponding ategories.
+ANTECEDENT(s)/Triggers PROBLEM BEHAVIOR(s) CONSEQUENCE(s)/ Function When this happens Student will Because this happens SETTING EVENT Therefore the function is to obtain/avoid During (Context =) when (Antecedent =) the student will (Problem ); therefore, the function of the id